dargueta/libmetaldata/README.rst

 ~~~~~~~~~~~~~~~~~~~

 * Make (NMake will not work)
-* C compiler implementing C99 and accepting a limited subset of GCC-like
+* C compiler implementing C99 and accepting at least a limited subset of GCC-like
   command-line arguments.

 Compilers I'm attempting to support: